11 NCERT CBSE Political Theory 3 Equality

 Explanation

-The text states, 'many theorists today differentiate between inequality arising from our choices and inequalities operating on account of the family or circumstance in which a person is born.
+The text explicitly states: 'many theorists today differentiate between inequality arising from our choices and inequalities operating on account of the family or circumstance in which a person is born.
 It is the latter that is a source of concern to advocates of equality and which they wish to minimise and eliminate.'
+This highlights that socially-produced inequalities, especially those determined by birth circumstances, are the primary focus of concern.

 Answer